sassoftware/vscode-sas-extension/CONTRIBUTING.md

 # Testing unpublished versions

-You can still try out any commit or pull request if you don't want to manually build from source code.
+You can still try out any commit or pull request (PR) if you don't want to manually build from source code.

 ## Download VSIX file